At Nomad Capitalist, I often work with people looking to get a second passport.

 Visa-free travel also allows you to travel on a dime if you want to.

-Suppose that I’m currently in Cambodia, and I want to go to China tomorrow.
-If I have Grenada citizenship by investment, then I can use that passport to get visa-free travel to China.
+Suppose you’re currently in Cambodia and want to go to China tomorrow.
+If you have Grenada citizenship by investment, you can use that passport to get visa-free travel to China.

-However, if I’m traveling on a passport that doesn’t offer visa-free access to China, then I need to apply at the embassy, and how fast I can get there depends on how long the embassy takes to process my visa.
+However, if you’re traveling on a passport that doesn’t offer visa-free access to China, you’d need to apply at the embassy, and how fast you can get to China depends on how long the embassy takes to process your visa.

-In fact, many countries around the world are actively trying to simplify their visa processes.
+In fact, many countries worldwide are actively trying to simplify their visa processes.

-The major benefit of visa-free travel, then, is that it gives you access to different countries without the trouble of going through time- and money-consuming visa processes.
+The major benefit of visa-free travel is that it gives you access to different countries without the trouble of going through time and money-consuming visa processes.

 There’s no doubt that visa-free travel is incredibly convenient.

-However, in my opinion, it’s a bit overrated.
+However, in our opinion, it’s a bit overrated.

-When I tell people that I renounced my US citizenship, many of them are shocked because I gave up so much visa-free travel.
+When the Nomad Capitalist CEO, Andrew Henderson, tells people he renounced his US citizenship, many are shocked because he gave up so much visa-free travel.

-However, even though I gave up my US passport, I only lost the ability to travel visa-free to about 18 countries.
+However, even though he gave up his US passport, he only lost the ability to travel visa-free to about 18 countries.

 Many citizens of countries with ample visa-free travel often hold the misconception that if you don’t have as much visa-free travel, you’re stuck – but that’s simply not the case.

-Even with my lower-tier passports, there are plenty of countries that I can visit – with or without a visa – and I’ve even gotten visa-free travel to places that a US passport can’t get you.
+Even with lower-tier passports, there are plenty of countries that you can visit – with or without a visa.

-Here is why, in my opinion, visa-free travel is overrated:
+Here is why, in our opinion, visa-free travel is overrated:

 Visa-Free Travel Isn’t Always Easy

-Even if you have visa-free travel to a particular country, that country’s immigration officials may not interpret it that way.
+Even if you have visa-free travel to a particular country, its immigration officials may not interpret it that way.

 US citizens have visa-free access to most English-speaking countries, such as the UK and Ireland.
-However, officials from those countries have begun to more heavily scrutinize US citizens entering their borders.
+However, officials from those countries have begun to scrutinise US citizens entering their borders more heavily.

-Countries like Ireland and the UK have had issues with US citizens overstaying their visas or working illegally, so they’re spending more time scrutinizing US citizens at the border.
+Countries like Ireland and the UK have had issues with US citizens overstaying their visas or working illegally, so they’re spending more time scrutinising US citizens at the border.

 Visa-Free Travel Only Matters if You Want to Go There